disasterpiece9000/InstaMod/Config Documentation.md

 		'comparison' : 'LESS_THAN_EQUAL_TO',

 		'value' : -10,

+		'show_value': False,

 		'pre_text' : 'Trolls r/',

 		'post_text' : ''}

-The first rule tags users with 15 or higher net QC with the text "r/SomeSub", while the second rule tags users with -10 or less net QC with the text "Trolls r/SomeSub".
+The first rule tags users with 15 or higher net QC with the text "r/SomeSub : X QC", while the second rule tags users with -10 or less net QC with the text "Trolls r/SomeSub".
 Where "SomeSub" is the given abbreviation for a subreddit.

 ### THREADLOCK_CONFIG:
 InstaMod will scan for posts with specific post flair and filter the comments under it.
 A comment can either be removed or marked as spam.
 The bot can also notify users of their comment's removal.
 Same as the last one, we've got some new key terms: